libitx/txforge/README.md

     size: 107,

-    // Notice that `setup` does not recieve the ctx setup(params) {
+    // Notice that `setup` does not receive the ctx setup(params) {
       return { foo: 'bar' }
     },

-    // But `validate` does recieve the ctx, allowing us to validate the parameters
+    // But `validate` does receive the ctx, allowing us to validate the parameters
     // against the context transaction.
     validate(ctx, params) {
       if (!(params.keyPair && verifyKeyPair(params.keyPair, ctx.txOut))) {